venkateshness/Internship_HBN/README.md

   * Inter-subject Study

 # Details related to the project as full-time (internship)
+ * Pre-processing for artefacts, channel removal
- * CCA on the Scalp signals
+ * CCA applied on the Scalp signals
  * Analysis of the CCA components on Source Space
  * Analysis of High-ISC & Low-ISC period data on Source Space
  * Usage of Structural Connectivity graph, after employing Glasser Parcellation for the Graph-related analysis of source space signals